 - (AR) Status

-- (AT) Date Requested
+- (AT) Date Request Created

-- (AU) Date Link Created
+- (AU) Date Link Generated

 - (AV) Original HEI User